Tuition, Fees & Financial Assistance

 Veterans Educational Benefits

-The mission of the Texas A&M University-Corpus Christi Veterans Affairs Office is to assist service members, veterans, and dependents in receiving entitled educational benefits and in achieving educational goals.
-The Veterans Affairs Office strives to assist active duty service members and veterans with the transition from military to academic life.
-For more information on educational programs and updates on the Post 9/11 Veterans Educational Assistance Act of 2008, please call (361) 825-2331 or visit the web site http://vets.tamucc.edu.
+The mission of the Texas A&M University-Corpus Christi Office of Military and Veterans Services is to assist service members, veterans, and dependents in receiving entitled educational benefits and in achieving educational goals.
+The Office of Military and Veterans Services strives to assist active-duty service members and veterans with the transition from military to academic life.
+For more information on military educational benefits, please call (361) 825-2331 or visit our web site https://www.tamucc.edu/vets.

 Certifications for veterans’ educational benefits are submitted to the Department of Veterans Affairs, Muskogee, OK.
-Please visit the Veterans Affairs Office for information on eligibility requirements, applications and forms, and updates on the following benefits:
+Please visit the U.S. Department of Veterans Affairs for information on eligibility requirements, applications and forms, and updates on the following benefits:

 - Chapter 1607 Reserve Educational Assistance Program (REAP)